vogelito/glacierprotocol/_docs/key-generation/generate-bip39-mnemonic.md

 * A <span class="danger">BIP39 Seed Phrase</span>: Each seed phrase is a 24-word combination that will later be used to unlock your funds across BTC, BCH, LTC, XRP & ETH.
 Each seed phrase should be created in a different device by a different signatory.
-In your M-of-N policy there should be N seed phrases.
-These phrases should always be separated and signatories should never see each other seed phrases.
+In your M-of-N policy there should be N signatories each with 1 seed phrase.
+**These phrases should always be separated and signatories should never see each other's seed phrases.**
 * A <span class="warning">Master public key for Bitcoin</span>: An alphanumeric string to allow Electrum to generate the public keys for the BTC cold HD wallet
 * A <span class="warning">Master public key for Bitcoin Cash</span>: An alphanumeric